ArduPilot/ardupilot_wiki/common/source/docs/common-positioning-landing-page.rst

 .. note:: It is important that a GPS be connected to the first SERIALx port that has its ``SERIALx_PROTOCOL`` parameter set to "5" (GPS) since it will stop searching for GPS during bootup if not found on the first port configured for GPS protocol.

+When using two GPS units there are a number of switching options that can be selected with :ref:`GPS_AUTO_SWITCH <GPS_AUTO_SWITCH>`.

+- 0: Use Primary
+    Always use the primary GPS, this can be either the first or second as set with :ref:`GPS_PRIMARY <GPS_PRIMARY>`

+- 1: Use best
+    Automatically select the best GPS, this is done based on GPS fix status (2D / 3D / rtk) if both GPSs have the same fix status the one with the larger number of satellites is used.

+- 2: Blend
+    Blend is best suited for use with two identical GPS units, see :ref:`GPS blending<common-gps-blending>`

+- 4: Use primary if 3D fix or better
+    Use primary GPS as set with :ref:`GPS_PRIMARY <GPS_PRIMARY>` if it has a 3D fix or better.
+This should be used when two dissimilar GPS units are used, one high quality primary unit, and a secondary less accurate unit.
+In this case the high quality GPS will often have a better quality fix even if it has fewer satellites.
+Using 'Use best' in this case would result in using the poorer quality GPS and result in more switching between GPS units.
+Unlike 'Use Primary' this option still allows falling back to the secondary GPS if 3D fix is lost on the primary.

+An additional variation with GPS switching is :ref:`EKF3 affinity and lane switching <common-ek3-affinity-lane-switching>`.
+An EKF lane can be setup to use either GPS and the whole EKF lane is then switched based on its health.
+If the :ref:`GPS_PRIMARY <GPS_PRIMARY>` is used for a lane, and :ref:`GPS_AUTO_SWITCH <GPS_AUTO_SWITCH>` is enabled, then the lane will use GPS info as determined by the :ref:`GPS_AUTO_SWITCH <GPS_AUTO_SWITCH>` setting.

 Advanced Uses
 =============